jayspeidell/jays_matrix_solver/README.md

 As per the instructions, the Quadratic example is hard-coded into the main function and is used to generate the output.
 Refer to the documentation for customizing output.

+By default it prints zeros in the output function.
+I wasn't sure if that should be supressed, so I left it optional.
+If you add the keyword argument "PrintZero=False" to solve() on line 45 in main.py it will print without the zeros.